einaraz/PartitioningMethods/README.md

    5. **Conditional Eddy Covariance with Water-Use Efficiency (CECw)**:
       [Zahn et al., 2024](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2024JG008025) "Numerical Investigation of Observational Flux Partitioning Methods for Water Vapor and Carbon Dioxide".

-## Available files
+## Available Files

-The following files are available:
+The following files are available in the repository:

-  - **src/partitioning/Partitioning.py** contains the class Partitioning.
-It has all necessary methods to first implement quality control and data pre-processing.
-It contains the three partitionong methods to partition ET and CO<sub>2</sub> fluxes into stomatal and non-stomatal components
+- `src/partitioning/Partitioning.py`: Contains the `Partitioning` class with methods for quality control, data pre-processing, and five partitioning methods to separate ET and CO₂ fluxes into stomatal and non-stomatal components.
-  - **src/partitioning/auxfunctions.py** contains auxiliary functions for pre-processing and to compute the water-use efficiency.
-Adapted from <a href="https://github.com/usda-ars-ussl/fluxpart">FluxPart</a>
+- `src/partitioning/auxfunctions.py`: Includes auxiliary functions for pre-processing and computing water-use efficiency, some of them adapted from [FluxPart](https://github.com/usda-ars-ussl/fluxpart).
-  - **main.py** contains an example of how to use the script.
-Examples of files containing raw high-frequency data are included in the folder RawData30min.
+- `main.py`: Provides an example of how to use the script, with raw high-frequency data examples included in the `RawData30min` folder.
+- `main_parallel.py`: Demonstrates how to run the script in parallel to process multiple files simultaneously.

 ---
 ## Format of Input Text Files